-Starting from Freerein HQ you head northwards over the Begwns to Painscastle then east travelling the old drover trails and open hillside to stay at either the New House Farm or Cwmfillo Guest House.
+Starting from Freerein HQ you head northwards over the Begwns to Painscastle then east travelling the old drover trails and open hillside to stay at Goblaen Guest House.
 This horse riding holiday then continues northeast towards the New Radnor plain and a night at Old Radnor.

 This trail is named after the magnificent Red Kite.
 You may be lucky enough to see some on this trail.
 They are very distinctive because of their forked tail and striking colour – predominantly chestnut red with white patches under the wings and a pale grey head.